SecretDeveloper/TestDataGenerator.Core/README.md

 - `(\L\L|\d\d|[AEIOU]|[100-120])` - Either two upper-case letters OR two digits OR an upper-case vowel OR a number between 100 and 120.

 ### Named Parameters
 A named pattern is surrounded with @ characters and links to a predefined pattern loaded from a file.
 The `default.tdg-patterns` file located in the same directory as the tdg executable file contains a list of named patterns which can be used in other patterns you write.
-For example to generate you could write something like `(\D\d\d-\d\d-\d\d\d\d)` or you can use the named parameter in the file `(@ssn@)` to a similar value.
+For example to generate you could write something like `([1-9]\d\d-\d\d-\d\d\d\d)` or you can use the named parameter in the file `(@ssn@)` to a similar value.
 You can add more patterns to the file as you wish.
 Named patterns can also include other named patterns if you so wish.
-Take a look at the `@us_address_type1@` pattern in the file as an example.
+Take a look at the `@us_address_type1@` pattern in the file as an example of a compound pattern than uses other patterns to produce an output.
+'527 Howard Drive, Anne Arundel County, California, $d~kK'

 ### CommandLine tool
 You can use the `tdg.exe` application to generate test data from the command line.
 It can handle provided templates directly from the command line or from a file.
 The tool also supports exporting the generated output to either the command line or another file.